 Copyright in the data on the public IATE website belongs to the rights holders as defined by law.
 Since this website contains not only data owned by the European Union but also data belonging to other rights holders, the European Union is not in a position to authorize free downloading, reproduction or dissemination of all data on this website.

 To allow maximum usefulness of the data collected in IATE, we have created a service called “Download IATE”.
 It makes available IATE terminology for batch download.
 The data made available is not copyright protected, and can therefore be freely downloaded and reproduced, for personal use or for further non-commercial or commercial dissemination.
-The European Union retains the copyright in the database structure on Download IATE, but hereby authorizes downloading and reproduction, for personal use of for further non-commercial or commercial dissemination, also of the database structure as available on Download IATE.
+The European Union retains the copyright in the database structure on Download IATE, but hereby authorizes downloading and reproduction, for personal use or for further non-commercial or commercial dissemination, also of the database structure as available on Download IATE.
+The software necessary for exploitation or extraction (IATExtract) is distributed with the export file.
+The Translation Centre for the Bodies of the European Union makes this extraction tool available under the EUPL licence.

-We remind you that this authorization is restricted to the database structure, and does not include the interface, the logo or the software, which you are not allowed to download or reproduce.
+We remind you that this authorization is restricted to the database structure, and does not include the interface, the logo or the software, which you are not allowed to download or reproduce (with a limited exception for the extraction tool).

 The European Union is committed to user privacy.